 Hale Pohaku is the base facility for staff and astronomers working on Maunakea.
-It is required that astronomers spend at least one (two – if you are a first time observer) nights acclimatizing at Hale Pohaku before working at the JCMT.
-Visitors are expected to drive up in an EAO vehicle from the EAO offices in Hilo to the base facility Hale Pohaku – which is just over an hour’s drive away.
+It is required that astronomers spend at least one night acclimatizing at Hale Pohaku before working at the JCMT – two nights, if you are a first time observer.

 EAO Vehicle & Transportation Policy

 NOTE: EAO has manual and automatic gear vehicles in its fleet.
 Smoking is not permitted in our vehicles.